 Transfer applicants

-Transfer applicants are students who have attended another university or technical college (including having earned an associate’s degree) but have never attended UW-Whitewater.
+Transfer applicants are students that have attended another college or university (including having earned an associate degree) but have never attended UW-Whitewater.
 You will find detailed application and transfer information at University Admissions.

 Unofficial Transcript Review